-In fairness, most fairways are generously proportioned; though out of bounds threaten wayward strokes on many of the holes.
+Most fairways are generously proportioned; though out of bounds threaten wayward strokes on many of the holes.
 A sliced shot on the 417-yard, par four 3rd, for instance, will see you out of bounds and onto the Old course – don’t linger too long looking for it though as their marshals will soon know that you’ve gate crashed your way onto the tourist course!

 The Eden may be one of the few low-scoring opportunities to be had at St Andrews, however, between the sloping greens, strategically placed bunkers and fairway humps and hollows, above average approach play and a good game plan will be required to make a net score around par.

 Several holes are worthy of consideration: The green of the 144-yard, par three 5th has two tiers, with a seven feet slope in between that will severely test the very best of putters.
-The 350-yard, par four 14th and 170-yard, par three 15th feature a pond – added in 1985 – which is the only inland water hazard on all of the St Andrews Links Trust courses.
+The 350-yard, par four 14th and 170-yard, par three 15th feature a pond – added by Donald Steel in 1985 – which is the only inland water hazard on all of the St Andrews Links Trust courses.

 The toughest hole on the course is the 432-yard, par 4 17th which is routed along the curve of the old railway line with out of bounds to the right of the fairway.
 The line for the tee shot is the most distant visible bunker.
 The green is relatively deep but there is not much room between the protecting bunker left and the out of bounds right.

 One other good point about playing the Eden course is the use of the new Eden and Strathtyrum Clubhouse which affords a quiet respite from the masses who flock to the nearby clubhouse for the Old, New, and Jubilee courses.